umgc-cmsc-495-group-1/image-sharing-app/README.md

 ### ExampleUserIndex.tsx

 We are mapping the data dynamically generating individual list items based on the length of the list.
-Each link will have a unique path which will create a unique url for routing.
+Each link will have a unique path which will create a unique URL for routing.
 The interface here is used throughout the rest of the application for User objects, but it could be in `test_date.ts` for cleaner code.

 ```tsx
 import React from "react";